INTERFAITH AT UIL

 Bishop Cathy Chalmers

 Very Rev. Catherine (Cathy) Chalmers is ordained as an Archpriest and Bishop-Elect in the Ascension Alliance, a liberal and esoteric Independent (non-Roman) Catholic church with apostolic lineage through the Dutch Old Catholic and Liberal Catholic Churches, and deeply informed by New Thought and Theosophical principles.
-Mother Cathy works in full-time ministry as a Board Certified Chaplain at Swedish Medical Center in Seattle, and has worked in both hospital and hospice settings.
+Mother Cathy works in full-time ministry as a Board Certified Chaplain at Providence Hospice of Seattle, and has worked in both hospice and hospital settings.
 Her work in interfaith and multi-faith contexts underpins a commitment to opening the heart of Catholic spirituality to all who desire to experience it.
-In her sacramental ministry, Mother Cathy focuses on issues of social justice, diversity, and psychospiritual integration.
-She has also spent all of her life in a love affair with music, both as a listener and as a performer.
+In her sacramental ministry, Mother Cathy focuses on issues of social justice, diversity, and psychospiritual integration in the context of contemplation and experiential knowing.

 Father Dan Duval, OSF